Michaelpalacce/Server/README.md

 - ENABLE_TERMINAL - 1 or 0 whether the terminal should be enabled
 - ENABLE_SECURITY_HEADERS - 1 or 0 whether the security headers should be enabled or not ( hsts, Expect-CT, CSP, Content Type Options )
 - DEBUG - Whether to write logs on a debug level 1 or 0
+- USERS_DIR - Where the users should be stored.
+If empty then the os.tmpDir will be used, if === LOCAL_DIR then the project root will be used, otherwise parse it as an absolute path
 - TERMINAL_TO_SPAWN - the name of the terminal process to spawn ( for example: In windows if you have git bash you can spawn bash.exe )
 - Others should probably not be touched